The Big Question

-On the other hand, using Google’s database, we can strategically show relevant non-skippable in-stream video ads to the exact same people that you would’ve had on your email list but instead of getting a 20% (or lower) open rate, you would get almost a 100% view rate (excluding people that mute their device or don’t pay attention to the ad).
+On the other hand, using Google’s database, you can strategically show relevant non-skippable in-stream video ads to the exact same people that you would’ve had on your email list but instead of getting a 20% (or lower) open rate, you would get almost a 100% view rate (excluding people that mute their device or don’t pay attention to the ad).

 Now, you could argue that having an email list is important because it’s “an asset that you’re in total control of” that you can move from autoresponder to autoresponder anytime you want where as, with Google’s data, you can’t move it anywhere off of Google.